zeroluck/docs/sources/reference/configuration/asimba.md

 * Collect the metadata of IDP / AD FS which will be connected with your Asimba Server.
 * Collect SAML certificate of that IDP / AD FS server which will be connected with Asimba Proxy Server.
+    * Certificate must have to be a base64 encoded ASCII files which contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
+    * Certificate cannot be password protected.
+* Collect the metadata of SP which will be connected with Asimba SAML Proxy.
+* Collect the SAML certificate of SP.
-    * _Note_ : Certificate must have to be a base64 encoded ASCII files which contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
+    * Certificate must have to be a base64 encoded ASCII files which contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
+    * Certificate cannot be password protected.

 ## Base installation of Asimba SAML Proxy